blue-yonder/tsfresh/docs/text/sklearn_transformers.rst

     pipeline.set_params(augmenter__timeseries_container=df_ts)
     pipeline.fit(X, y)

-The parameters of the augment transformer correspond to the parameters of the top-level convenience function :func:`~tsfresh.convenience.relevant_extraction.extract_relevant_features`.
+The parameters of the :class:`~tsfresh.transformers.relevant_feature_augmenter.RelevantFeatureAugmenter` correspond to the parameters of the top-level convenience function :func:`~tsfresh.convenience.relevant_extraction.extract_relevant_features`.
-In the example, we only set the names of two columns ``column_id='id'``, ``column_sort='time'`` (see :ref:`data-formats-label` for an explanation of those parameters).
+In the above example, we only set the names of two columns ``column_id='id'``, ``column_sort='time'`` (see :ref:`data-formats-label` for more details on those parameters).

-Because we cannot pass the time series container directly as a parameter to the augmenter step when calling fit or transform on a :class:`sklearn.pipeline.Pipeline` we have to set it manually by calling ``pipeline.set_params(augmenter__timeseries_container=df_ts)``.
+Because we cannot pass the time series container directly as a parameter to the augmenter step when calling fit or transform on a :class:`sklearn.pipeline.Pipeline`, we have to set it manually by calling ``pipeline.set_params(augmenter__timeseries_container=df_ts)``.
 In general, you can change the time series container from which the features are extracted by calling either the pipeline's :func:`~sklearn.pipeline.Pipeline.set_params` method or the transformers :func:`~tsfresh.transformers.relevant_feature_augmenter.RelevantFeatureAugmenter.set_timeseries_container` method.

-For further examples, see the Jupyter Notebook pipeline_example.ipynb in the notebooks folder of the tsfresh package.
+For further examples, visit the Jupyter Notebook 02 sklearn Pipeline.ipynb in the notebooks folder of the tsfresh github repository.

 References